Discover folk - the CRM for people-powered businesses

 Cons

-- High cost: Salesforce can be expensive, especially for small to medium-sized government contractors, with high licensing fees and additional costs for add-ons and customization.
+- High cost: Salesforce can be expensive, especially for mid-sized government contracting teams of 20-50 people, with high licensing fees and additional costs for add-ons and customization.

 - Steep learning curve: Due to its extensive feature set and complexity, Salesforce often requires significant time and training for users to become proficient.